Hands-on: Apple’s $300+ Magic Keyboards turn iPad Pros into business laptops

 When Apple picked the name “Magic Trackpad” for its $99 Mac wireless trackpad, the name underscored both the abnormally large multi-touch surface and the hidden buttons underneath: How could a big silver piece of glass eclipse a laptop trackpad without obvious buttons?
 Then the $129 Magic Trackpad 2 went even further, expanding the touch surface beyond the size of a full adult hand, hiding a full rechargeable battery underneath, and eliminating buttons entirely in favor of a haptic system.
 It doesn’t actually move when you click it; you just think it does because of haptic vibrations.

-The iPad Pro’s Magic Keyboard is not as impressive as either the Magic Trackpad 2 or the Magic Trackpad.
+The iPad Pro’s Magic Keyboard is not as impressive as either the Mac’s Magic Trackpad 2 or Magic Trackpad.
 It’s much smaller — almost identical to the size of a business card, just a little wider — and it’s fully mechanical rather than haptic, so you actually press it down rather than just feeling click vibrations.
 Apple’s only remaining “magic” here is its thinness, which is aided by this Magic Keyboard’s lack of any internal battery.

 That said, the presence of a bona fide Apple trackpad is a major step forward for the iPad Pro.
-Thanks to iPadOS 13.4, you can swipe with three fingers to switch apps, pull up the dock, or see the multitasking control center.
-With two fingers, you can pull down the Spotlight search menu in iPadOS, and pinch to zoom in or out in apps.
-You can also use a single finger to move the iPad’s new circular cursor around, pressing down with one finger for a left click, and two fingers for a right click.
+Thanks to iPadOS 13.4, you can swipe with three fingers to switch Safari tabs; with two fingers, you can pull down the Spotlight search menu in iPadOS, and pinch to zoom in or out in apps.
+You can also use a single finger to move the iPad’s new circular cursor around, pressing down for a left click, or use two fingers for a right click.

 As always, Apple’s glass tracking surface feels smooth, with just a hint of matte resistance on your fingers.
 I found the trackpad surface just big enough for four adult fingers to rest comfortably — almost the same dimensions as a business card, but a pinky finger wider.
 Cursor responsiveness from iPadOS was zippy, and you can calibrate it to your personal liking.